Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 ---

-{PANEL: Concept of the session}

-The session (`ISession` / `IAsyncDocumentSession`) is based on the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) and [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html) patterns.
-It's a primary interface that your application will interact with.
+{PANEL: Session overview}

+* __What is the session__:
+  The session (`ISession`/`IAsyncDocumentSession`) serves as a [Unit of Work](https://en.wikipedia.org/wiki/Unit_of_work) representing a single
+  [Business Transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) on a specific database (not to be confused with an [ACID transaction](../../client-api/faq/transaction-support)).
-The session is container that allows you to load, create or update entities and it keeps track of changes.
-It means that upon a completion of a [business transaction](https://martinfowler.com/eaaCatalog/unitOfWork.html) it aggregates the modifications and sends them back to a database.
+  It is a container that allows you to query for documents and load, create, or update entities while keeping track of changes.

+* __Batching modifications__:
+  A business transaction usually involves multiple requests such as loading of documents or execution of queries.
+  Calling [SaveChanges()](../../client-api/session/saving-changes) indicates the completion of the client-side business logic .
-Note that a business transaction typically spans multiple requests such as loading of documents or execution of queries but the modifications made within the session will be batched and sent together in a single (HTTP) request to a database.
+  At this point, all modifications made within the session are batched and sent together in a __single HTTP request__ to the server.

+* __Tracking changes__:
+  Based on the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) and the [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html) patterns, the session tracks all changes made to all entities that it has either loaded, stored, or queried for.
+  Only the aggregated modifications are sent to the server when _SaveChanges()_ is called.

+* __Client side object__:
   The session is a pure client side object.
-Openning of the session does not create any connection to a database.
-Session state isn't reflected on the database side during its duration.
+Opening the session does Not establish any connection to a database,
+  and the session's state isn't reflected on the server side during its duration.
-The changes are sent to a database only on an explicit user's request (see more about [saving changes](../../client-api/session/saving-changes)).

-{INFO: }
+* __Configurability__:
+  Various aspects of the session are configurable.
+  For example, the number of server requests allowed per session is [configurable](../../client-api/session/configuration/how-to-change-maximum-number-of-requests-per-session) (default is 30).

+* __The session and ORM Comparison__:
-RavenDB Client API is a native way to interact with a RavenDB database.
-It _is not_ an Object–relational mapping (ORM) tool.
+  The RavenDB Client API is a native way to interact with a RavenDB database.
+  It is _not_ an Object–relational mapping (ORM) tool.
 Although if you're familiar with NHibernate of Entity Framework ORMs you'll recognize that the session is equivalent of NHibernate's session and Entity Framework's DataContext which implement UoW pattern as well.

-{INFO/}

 {PANEL/}